-It is vital that your child's school is made aware of your family's deployment status.
+Wayne County Public Schools wants to provide support to military students/families experiencing deployment.
+Please reach out to your child's school and make them aware of your family's deployment status.
 Without this knowledge, your child may miss out on key support within the educational setting.
 The school will only know about a deployment upon notification by the family.
 Contact your child's school today to work proactively in ensuring your child's success.

 - Did you know that your child is allowed deployment-related absences to spend time with military parent pre-deployment or post-deployment/reunification?